serverless/blog/posts/2018-02-23-serverless-path-building-better-software.md

 This would dramatically reduce the amount of time we spend re-inventing the wheel and allow us to focus more on unique functionality and business value.

-There are currently efforts along these lines underway, such as [Standard Lib].
+There are currently efforts along these lines underway, such as [Standard Lib](https://stdlib.com/).
 It’ll be really exciting to see where these go in the future.

 ### Making it easy to access data
 All digital businesses today generate and collect massive amounts of data.
 This data is a resource that could be extremely valuable.
 Notably, we could use it to build even more powerful features for our users.